openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 An OP releases End-User authentication information in the form of an ID Token.
 An RP will typically trust an ID token based on the relationship between the RP and OP.

 In the case of a hosted third-party provided OP, it is common for the OP to have a legal stake with the RPs and a reputation-based stake with both RPs and End-Users to provide correct information.
 In the case of a Self-Issued OP, the RPs' trust relationship is directly with the End-User.
-The Self-Issued OP allows the user to authenticate towards the RP with an End-User controlled identifier instead of an identifier assigned by a third-party provided OP, which might be a public key fingerprint or a Decentralized Identifier (see [@!DID-Core]).
+The Self-Issued OP allows the End-User to authenticate towards the RP with an End-User controlled identifier instead of an identifier assigned by a third-party provided OP, which might be a public key fingerprint or a Decentralized Identifier (see [@!DID-Core]).
 This changes the trust model and the way signatures are validated in comparison to traditional OpenID Connect.

 In traditional OpenID Connect, the ID token is signed by the third-party provided OP, identified by the `iss` claim.
 The RP uses this identifier to obtain the key material to validate the ID token's signature.
 This signature ensures the data is attested by the third-party provided OP the RP trusts for that purpose and it also is an attestation of what third-party provided service created the ID token (since both are the same entity).